Andoniadou-Lab/epitome_tools/README.md

 # epitome_tools: ML-Powered Cell Typing and Doublet Detection for Pituitary Single-Cell Data

-A Python package for automated cell type annotation and doublet detection in single-cell RNA-seq and ATAC-seq data from pituitary gland studies, powered by XGBoost models trained on the Consensus Pituitary Atlas.
+A Python package for automated cell type annotation and doublet detection in single-cell RNA-seq and ATAC-seq data from mouse pituitary gland studies, powered by XGBoost models trained on the Consensus Pituitary Atlas.

 [![DOI](https://zenodo.org/badge/930878390.svg)](https://doi.org/10.5281/zenodo.17154160)